 Natural, but harmful

 When many people think about air pollution, industrial smokestacks and traffic are what come to mind.
 Because wood smoke is natural, some people find it hard to believe it could be so harmful.
-But being natural doesn’t necessarily mean that something is healthy or nontoxic.
+But being natural doesn’t mean that something is healthy or nontoxic.

 Asbestos, for example, is a natural material that was once widely used in many products.
-But over time, the evidence became clear that breathing in asbestos fibers causes cancer.
+But over time, it became clear that breathing in asbestos fibers causes cancer.

 Both wood and tobacco are natural plant materials, and when they are burned they emit a similar toxic brew of carcinogens and other harmful chemicals.
 When wood is burned, however, it releases a much larger volume of these toxins than cigarettes do, by orders of magnitude.

 Researchers have found evidence that wood smoke is more carcinogenic than tobacco smoke and more mutagenic than traffic exhaust.

 Wood smoke exposure is associated with the same variety of illnesses and diseases that are associated with smoking and secondhand cigarette smoke exposure, including ear infections, lung infections, asthma, COPD, heart attacks, strokes and cancer.

-Wood smoke pollution also increases the risk of premature death from cardiovascular and pulmonary causes.
+Wood smoke pollution also increases the risk of premature death.